ctmrbio/stag-mwc/docs/source/index.rst

 of a general metagenomic analysis workflow.
-It started out as a joint project between The Center for Translational Microbiome Research (`CTMR`_) at Karolinska Institutet in Stockholm and Fredrik Bäckhed's `research group`_ at Sahlgrenska in Gothenburg, but has since evolved into the default workflow for metagenomics analyses used at CTMR.
+It started out as a joint project between The Center for Translational Microbiome Research (`CTMR`_) at Karolinska Institutet in Stockholm and Fredrik Bäckhed's `research group`_ at Sahlgrenska in Gothenburg, and has since evolved into the default workflow for metagenomics analyses used at CTMR.

 .. _CTMR: https://ki.se/en/research/centre-for-translational-microbiome-research-ctmr